 Gqom from Durban is being added to our Norient playlists for quite a while now.
 On our recent South African tour we finally met some of the producers of this deep and dark electronic music in different townships around Durban.
 We interviewed them, and edited, mixed and manipulated their voices and music.
 First take of our gqom edits: Citizen Boy, and his grandmother.
 We met them at their house in Avoca Hills, Durban.
 Co-produced by Thomas Burkhalter, Bit-Tuner and Dejot.
-Upcoming gqom-takes will feature Dominowe and Menchess.
+Check also the Gqom-Takes with Dominowe and Menchess.

 Citizen Boy – Gqom Edits 001 by Burkhalter, Bit-Tuner, Dejot